 3. Running is Great for Your Brain’s Health

 If you want a healthy brain, you need to get your legs moving.
 Why?
 Because running improves:

 Running can physically change your brain, making it more resistant to stress.
-There are a number of studies that look at the relationship between running and a person’s ability to cope with stress.
+Many studies look at the relationship between running and a person’s ability to cope with stress.